ambanum/social-networks-bot-finder/README.md

 A simple classifier for twitter bot accounts based on Random Forest Algorithm

-Do 'pip install -r requirements.txt' to install needed packages
+Do `pip install -r requirements.txt` to install needed packages